-- Estimating your usage
+- Estimating your usage and estimating your savings

+Where you do not have a bill handy, or where you are moving house, we firstly use your household size to estimate how much electricity and gas you use per year.
+Household size uses industry averages for energy usage in the state you live in based on property type and number of persons per household.
 Our estimate of your energy usage is provided in the top right hand corner on the page where we provide you a range of energy plans from our partners that are available to you.
-You can validate our estimate by comparing it to your actual energy bills
+You can validate our estimate by comparing it to your actual energy bills.

 - We annualise your energy use where less than 12 months usage data is provided (relevant only for customers who are not moving house)

 If you provide us with details of your actual energy usage for a month or a quarter or other period of less than 12 months we annualise this usage in making our calculations.
 So if you tell us your usage for a quarter we will multiply that usage by 4 to get an annual figure.
 Similarly, a monthly usage figure would be multiplied by 12 to get an annual figure.
-If the usage figure for the period in question is unusually high or low then your annual usage may be over or under-estimated and the estimated annual cost of the plans of our partner retailers may be correspondingly over- or under-estimated.
+If the usage figure for the period in question is unusually high or low then your annual usage may be over or under-estimated and the estimated annual cost of the plans of our partner retailers may be correspondingly over or under estimated.